+1.2.
+StrictMock 9

-1.2.5 Generic Mocks
+Generic Mocks

-It is recommended to use StrictMock giving it a template class, so you can leverage its API validation.
-There are situations however, that any "generic mock" is good enough.
+It is higly recommended to use StrictMock giving it a template class, so you can leverage its interface validation.
+There are situations however that any "generic mock" is good enough.
 You can still use StrictMock, although you'll loose most validations: